 Accommodation for CHEM150 Students

 Accommodation is NOT included in the course fee.
-If you require accommodation for the on campus component of this course please contact Hayward College:
+If you require accommodation for the on campus component of this course, please contact University College:

 CHEM191-SS - The Chemical Basis of Biology and Human Health (Summer school)